Why Enterprise Architecture?

 The last years have shown a promising evolution of plan-based, centralist enterprise architecture approaches to more agile, decentralized, meritocracy driven processes.

-These new approaches are way more compatible with modern and agile software product development framework such as Scrum, eXtreme Programming, and LeSS
+These new approaches are way more compatible with a modern and agile software product development framework such as Scrum, eXtreme Programming, and LeSS

 The Guide to the Enterprise Architecture Body of Knowledge (EABOK) organizes and characterizes the knowledge content of the Enterprise Architecture (EA) discipline.
 This organization and characterization promotes a consistent view of EA, establishes the scope and bounds of the EA discipline, and places the discipline in the context of related disciplines.
 The EABOK subdivides EA into knowledge areas and topics within each area, presents an overview of the topic, and provides the reader references for further information.
 The EABOK is a guide to EA, not the body of knowledge itself.